olzhas/olzhas/README.md

 ### Hi there 👋
 My name is Olzhas!

-Currently, I work at Christie Digital as a software developer.
+I currently work at Ghalam LLP as a software developer.
 My background is in Robotics.
 I am interested in Motion Planing, Control Theory and Math in general.

 I have a telegram channel were I post things I found interestining.